guyman624/thewiki/docs/tutorials/dvdremux.md

 !!!

 #### Explanation
-DVDs store whats known as anamorphic video, this means that the video encoded on the disc has a different aspect ratio than how it is meant to be displayed.
+DVDs store what's known as anamorphic video.
+This means that the video encoded on the disc has a different aspect ratio than how it is meant to be displayed.
 NTSC discs store a 720x480 resolution while PAL discs are 720x576, these are neither 4:3 nor 16:9.
 A [SAR (Sample aspect ratio) aka PAR (Pixel aspect ratio)](https://en.wikipedia.org/wiki/Pixel_aspect_ratio) is applied to the image to stretch it to the intended aspect ratio.
 DVDs were meant primarily for CRT displays, which have [overscan](https://en.wikipedia.org/wiki/Overscan).
 Overscan was accounted for in the discs by having the [active area](https://en.wikipedia.org/wiki/Overscan#Overscan_amounts) be below 720 pixels, so when the CRT stretches the image a second time nothing important is cropped and the extra stretch results in the true aspect ratio.